Finding car insurance can sometimes be challenging, but as it's a legal requirement, it's something that we all must do.

 The average cost of fully comprehensive car insurance, according to Money Supermarket, is around £487 a year.

 Finder put the figure at £471.

-Even the cheapest car insurance for new drivers can push £2,000 or more, whereas costs for over 50s can reduce markedly right down towards the £200 mark, or even lower in some situations.
+Even the cheapest car insurance for new drivers can push £2,000 or more.
+In contrast, costs for over 50s can reduce right down towards £200, or even lower in some situations.